 7) take out the bowl from the fridge, mix ingredients again, add some water if the mixture is too dry, not creamy

-8) make minced meat rolls of the desired size by hand (I recommend to make medium-sized skinless sausages)
+8) make minced meat rolls of the desired size by hand (I recommend making medium-sized skinless sausages)

 9) fry skinless sausages on the coal grill or in the oven until golden brown, flip them several times to roast evenly

 This grilled skinless sausage recipe is based on a Serbian cevapi recipe.